qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_articles.rst

 .. _pages/tool/generator/generator_config_articles#generator_configuration_articles:

-Generator Configuration Articles
+Generator Configuration Details
 ********************************

-This page contains various articles related to the generator JSON configuration.
+This page contains various special sections related to the Generator configuration system.
+They are mostly linked to from other, more general pages so you might want to just follow their *"special section"* links if you want more information about a specific item rather than wading through this material linearly.

 .. _pages/tool/generator/generator_config_articles#path_names: